Tuesday, December 29, 2009

 I will draw the first 200 animals requested.

-www.rossitza.blogspot.com and the 200 Animals gallery section of my website www.rossitza.net along with the name of the individual who requested it.
+Each drawing will be numbered and posted at www.rossitza.blogspot.com and the 200 Animals gallery section of my website www.rossitza.net along with the name of the individual who requested it.

 To request your favorite animal simply fill out the below submission form.
 One animal per person please.